vander99/VisioStreaming/README.md

 # VisioStreaming

-Go to the folder "visio" and run "npm install" then "npm run"
+Go to the folder "visio" and run "npm install" then "npm start"